 Step 8:

-Using the pounce brush, begin the pounce process by hitting surface directly on with bottom of the brush, holding the brush perpendicular to the surface.
-Use a firm hand and continually move your wrist to vary pattern being created.
-This will remove the freshly applied glaze from the surface, revealing the base color and producing a spotty or sandy texture.
-It is best to go over the surface loosely once, then return and begin to refine the pattern with your second pass.
+Using the pounce brush, begin the pounce process by hitting the surface directly with the bottom of the brush, holding the brush perpendicular to the surface.
+Use a firm hand and continually move your wrist to vary the pattern being created.
+This will remove freshly applied glaze from the surface, revealing the base color and producing a spotty or sandy texture.

-Regularly wipe brush dry with a clean rag to remove excess glaze and to ensure a fresh pounce pattern.
-Work evenly over surface.
+Regularly wipe the brush dry with a clean rag to remove excess glaze and to ensure a fresh pounce pattern.
+Work evenly over the surface.

-If glaze is too fluid and continually “sags” or runs, allow to set momentarily then return and work at glaze with a dry brush until smooth.
+If glaze is too fluid and continually “sags” or runs, allow it to set momentarily then return and work the glaze with a dry brush until smooth.
 Be aware that oil-based glazes set quickly.

 Retain some of the master glaze for future touch ups in a covered glass container.
 Dispose of remaining glazes properly.